Q&A With Gavin Clifton

 What do you like to do when you're not writing?

 My life is writing, and when I'm not writing children's books, I'm collaborating on writing songs.
 I've been songwriting for quite some years.
 Also, now my autobiography has been published, I hope I've used this particular writing process as an opportunity to release some skeletons out of the closet by talking about my anxieties, fears, hopes, failures and victories, maybe enabling me to increase my confidence as a person in public and maybe get out there and tell my disability story a lot more.

 Do you hear from your readers?
 What type of feedback do they give?

-Yes, I love hearing from our readers.
-The feedback we've had about my first book, 'Max And The Magic Wish' and its illustrations, has been incredible, and people have been telling us how children have been engaging and asking questions whilst reading the book, which makes me so happy.
-So be sure to head over to Amazon and check out the amazon reviews people have written.
+Yes, I love hearing from readers.
+The feedback from the likes of reviews for Max And The Magic Wish and Paddy The Polar Bear Teddy has been incredible, and people have been telling us how children have been engaging and asking questions while reading, which makes me so happy.
+Be sure to head to Amazon and check out all the Amazon reviews people have written.

-As a child, what did you want to do when you grew up?
+What did you want to do as a child when you grew up?